MindEdition/Redmi-K20-Pro/README.md

 + Can downgrade system/user apps
 + Enabled Google services by default
 + Added google calendar and contacts sync
-+Photos unlimited and 90fps spoof
++ Photos unlimited and 90fps spoof
 + Some surfaceflinger tweaks
 + Added sync toggle in qs
 + Added nearby toggle in qs